-- To provide a range of theatre experiences for children of diverse cultures and different ages.
+- To provide a range of theater experiences for children of diverse cultures and different ages.

 - To foster self-discovery, creativity, confidence, group responsibility, and pride in accomplishment, as well as the development of skills in an enjoyable, non-competitive atmosphere.

-In 2013 WCT formally merged with the Center and a fully blended approach to performing and visual arts began, leading to more multidisciplinary offerings and integrated vacation arts programs.
+In 2013 WCT formally merged with the Mosesian Center for the Arts and a fully blended approach to performing and visual arts began, leading to more multidisciplinary offerings and integrated vacation arts programs.
 The WCT Council, a body of current and former WCT parents, was formed at that time in order to provide ongoing support and ensure the health of the WCT programs going forward.